Merge Sort: A Fast, Stable, Tried and True O(nlogn) Algorithm

 Merge Sort

-Everybody has their favorite algorithms, and Merge sort happens to be one of mine.
-It’s the definitive “Divide and Conquer” Algorithm.
-There is a certain elegance to Merge sort, and unlike Quicksort, it is a stable sorting algorithm, meaning that when sorting records, the order of records with identical keys is preserved.
-The one downside to Merge sort is that it requires O(n) additional space as it is not an in-place sort, so if your using Merge sort to sort an array of objects, you may want to sort an array of pointers to objects instead of sorting the objects themselves, thus reducing the memory overhead.
+Everybody has their favorite algorithms, and merge sort happens to be one of mine.
+It's also one of the definitive "Divide and Conquer" algorithms.
+There is a certain elegance to merge sort, and unlike Quicksort, it is a stable sorting algorithm.
+This means that when sorting records with identical keys, the order of those records is preserved.

-There are two fundamentally different approaches to implementing merge sort: Top Down Merge sort which is a recursive divide and conquer algorithm, and Bottom Up Merge sort which is an iterative dynamic programming algorithm.
-I’m going to explain the Top down approach as its far and away the more common approach, and illustrates the way the algorithm works a more comprehendible fashion.
+Of course all things have a downsize, and one downside to merge sort is that it requires O(n) additional space as it is not an in-place sort.
+There are two fundamentally different approaches to implementing merge sort: top down merge sort which is a recursive divide and conquer algorithm, and Bottom Up Merge sort which is an iterative algorithm.
+In todays post I'm going to explain the both methods as they apply to sorting arrays

 How it works